syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-asp-net-core-c-sharp.md

 ---
 # Create, read and edit a PowerPoint file in ASP.NET Core

-You can create or edit a PowerPoint file with Syncfusion [ASP.NET Core PowerPoint library](https://help.syncfusion.com/file-formats/presentation/create-read-edit-powerpoint-files-in-asp-net-core-c-sharp).
+You can create or edit a PowerPoint file with the Syncfusion [ASP.NET Core PowerPoint library](https://help.syncfusion.com/file-formats/presentation/create-read-edit-powerpoint-files-in-asp-net-core-c-sharp).
 The below are the steps.

 ## Create a PowerPoint file in ASP.NET Core